mikeizbicki/cmc-csci181-languages/topic06_grammar/README.md

     1. Creating examples in the README file.

+        One of the examples should be showing how to compute the prime numbers.

     1. Creating doctests that test the new functionality.

 1. Upload your modifications to github,